Counting quintic fields with genus number one: Counting quintic fields with specified local completions

 \begin{proof} The proof is essentially identical to that of \cite[Theorem 5.1]{ellenberg.pierce.wood}.
 The explanation given there is quite thorough, and we will indicate only what needs to be changed.

 As in \cite{ellenberg.pierce.wood}, the proof applies an inclusion-exclusion argument to points in the lattice $V_{\Z} = \Z^{40}$ studied in \cite{bhargava.quintic}.
-For each squarefree integer $q$ coprime to $5e$, let $W_{q, e} \subset V_\Z$ denote the set of elements corresponding to quintic rings that are: nonmaximal at each prime dividing $q$; maximal and of the desired splitting type at primes dividing $5e$.
+For each squarefree integer $q$ coprime to $5e$, let $W_{q, e} \subset V_\Z$ denote the set of elements corresponding to quintic rings that are: nonmaximal at each prime dividing $q$; maximal and which satisfy the desired local conditions at primes dividing $5e$.

-Write $e_1$ for the product of primes $p \mid e$, excluding $5$, for which $\mathcal{S}_p$ prescribes an unramified splitting type at $p$, and write $e_2$ for the analogous product where $\mathcal{S}_p$ prescribes a ramified splitting type.
+Write $e_1$ for the product of primes $p \mid e$, excluding $5$, for which $\Sigma_p$ consists of unramified algebras, and write $e_2$ for the analogous product where $\Sigma_p$ consists of ramified algebras.

-Then, $W_{q, e}$ is defined by congruence conditions modulo $q^2 e_1 e_2^2 5^k$, for a positive integer $k$ which to the authors' knowledge has not been computed.
+Then, $W_{q, e}$ is defined by congruence conditions modulo $q^2 e_1 e_2^2 5^k$, for some positive integer $k$.
 This contrasts to the situation in \cite{ellenberg.pierce.wood}, where no special conditions modulo $5$ were imposed, and where the conditions modulo $e$ were all unramified.
 In the ramified case, the splitting type $(1^5)$ is defined $\pmod{e}$, as described in \cite[Section 12]{bhargava.quintic}, but the maximality condition is no longer automatic and this is defined only $\pmod{e^2}$.

 The remainder of the analysis remains essentially unchanged.
 The error term of \cite[(5.3)]{ellenberg.pierce.wood} includes an error term $q^2 \delta_P e$, and $e$ must be replaced by $e_1 e_2^2$ as described above.
 (The $5^k$ term contributes to the implied constant, and we may ignore this contribution.)
 We now have $\delta_P \ll e_2^{-1}$, reflecting the fact that the fields being counted are rare.
 Finally, in invoking \cite[(27)]{bhargava.quintic}, it must be assumed that $q^2 e_1 e_2^2 \ll X^{1/40}$.